treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 2. Things I should know *about* so I can look them up more effectively later
 3. Things I shouldn't bother with at all until/unless I need them one day

-We're going to look through the [Built-in Functions page][] in the Python documentation with this approach in mind.
+It's unclear how different things two and three are.
+When the day comes that I need something in number three, if I don't know about it I won't be able to look it up.
+This is maybe nitpicky tho.

-This will be a very long article, so I've linked to 5 sub-sections and 20 specific built-in functions in the next section so you can jump ahead if you're pressed for time or looking for one built-in in particular.
+We're going to look through the NEED LINK [Built-in Functions page][] in the Python documentation with this approach in mind.

 <div style="display: none;"><ol data-toc=".entry-content" data-toc-headings="h2,h3,h4"></ol></div>